Program customization

 Number of hours13h

-EvaluationInitial presentation, written report and debate
+EvaluationInitial presentation, written report, and discussion

 ManagersEmanuel Fronhofer

-CHALLENGES IN CHEMISTRY FOR HEALTH & ENVIRONMENT
+CHALLENGES IN CHEMISTRY FOR HEALTH & THE ENVIRONMENT

 Details